Marble Restoration & Marble Polishing

 We would advise an annual maintenance clean of your marble surfaces to restore shine and add protection.
 Our team of experts will be able to assist you with this.

 It is important to remember that water spots will appear on marble surfaces if left to air dry.
 So make sure that you always dry your freshly cleaned surface with a soft cloth.

 Protect your surface by using coasters and pot stands to avoid any ring marks.
-Do not place anything hot directly onto your marble surface as this will lead to damage.
+Do not place anything hot directly onto your marble surface, as this will lead to damage.

 For an extra shine to your marble surface, you can use a chamois to buff up after cleaning.
-If you really want to make it shine you can use a commercial polisher and buff with the chamois after.
+If you really want to make it shine, you can use a commercial polisher and buff with the chamois after.
 Just make sure you use one that is safe for marble.

 Maintenance by the Experts

-Even if you have adopted a good cleaning regime for your marble surfaces, there will come a time where you will need some proper marble restoration carried out.
+Even if you have adopted a good cleaning regime for your marble surfaces, there will come a time when you will need some proper marble restoration carried out.
 This should only ever be done by professionals.

 Our professionals have developed both marble repair and polishing techniques that will ensure your marble surfaces are restored to their pristine condition and kept that way.
-We are available to discuss your concerns and can provide a free quote of the work that is required.
+We are available to discuss your concerns and can provide a free quote for the work that is required.

 Mon to Fri: 8:00 – 18:00